LucaReggiannini/revshellSdk28/README.md

         const val RETRY = 5
     }
 ```
-Ofcourse you must use a **public address**, set **port forwarding** and firewall rules on your router.
+Of course you must use a **public address**, set **port forwarding** and firewall rules on your router.
 Additionally, you can use DNS, Ngrok and other services for reachability and to route your traffic but **how to set this configurations or use those services is out of the scope of this documentation!**

 ### How to start a session
 1. Generate a certificate for the TLS connection on your C2 server: